Who can attend Head Start?

 - There are three Head Start centers in Jackson and Williamson counties:

 - Murphysboro Head Start Center

-- And two co-location centers in Jackson and Williamson counties:
+- And one co-location centers in Jackson county:

 What happens in preschool classes?